gruntwork-io/docs/docs/guides/stay-up-to-date/releases/2021-04/index.md

     - Once all Gruntwork repos have been upgrade to work with `0.14.x`, we will publish a migration guide with a version compatibility table and announce it all via the Gruntwork Newsletter.
 - Many other bug fixes and improvements, including:
     - Bump to latest Service Catalog version
-    - Enable encryption by default in a few places where it wasn't enabled already
+    - Enable encryption by default in a few places where it wasn&apos;t enabled already
     - A number of CI / CD and Jenkins fixes
     - Switch to `main` branch from `master`
     - Update internal references to the new repo naming scheme